-Fondant molds are super easy to use and a huge time-saver.
-Just find a size that works for the toppers, coat them in vegetable shortening or cornstarch to prevent sticking, then press the different shades of pink fondant into the mold.
+Fondant molds are super easy to use and a huge time saver.
+Just find a size that works for the toppers, coat them in vegetable shortening or cornstarch to prevent sticking and then press the different shades of pink fondant into the mold.

 Once set, remove the fondant from the molds.
 If needed, place them in the freezer for a few minutes — just let the fondant defrost a bit before handling it, or it can be sticky.

 Roll the light green fondant into a small ball.
 Mold it into a teardrop shape with your fingers and flatten it to look like a leaf.
 Repeat, making as many leaves as you want for your cupcakes.

 Secure the flowers and leaves with a bit of edible glue to the chalkboard and striped toppers.
 Let everything dry, then top your frosted cupcakes.
 Mom will love ’em!

 love it thanks for the great idea love it